jensen9527/LightSwallow/README.md

-# StarTime
+# LightSwallow

-This is the official Pytorch implement of StarTime
+This is the official Pytorch implement of LightSwallow

 ## ☀️Quick Start